-Suppose one of my daughters was awakened one night by noise outside her window.
-She pulled the blinds back and peeked out, and there behind the shrubs she noticed two thugs with butcher knives in their hands and scarves covering their faces.
-Which of the following scenarios would best represent her response?
+Suppose my grandson was visiting us, and one night he was awakened by a noise outside his bedroom window.
+He pulled the blinds back and peeked out, and there behind the shrubs he noticed two shadowy figures with butcher knives in their hands and scarves covering their faces.
+Which of the following scenarios would best represent his response?